dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

   //If you did the last part correctly, you should now be able to iterate over your arrays; if the prime status of a
-  //given number is "P", then log that number to the console, else don't log it. console.log("The prime numbers between 0 and " + n + "are .... (drumroll!) ");
+  //given number is "P", then log that number to the console; otherwise don't log it. console.log("The prime numbers between 0 and " + n + "are ");
 }
 ```

 Run eratosthenes for different values of n.
 Make sure the function correctly logs the primes to the console.
 Congratulations!

+####EXTRA CREDIT
+* If you have time think about how you might optimize your function.
+You probably tested it using relatively small values of n, which take the computer a fraction of a second to process.
+But what if n were a million? a billion?
+10^15?
+You'd want to make sure your algorithm is as efficient as possible.
+What could you do to improve it?
+* We don't actually need two arrays; I just suggested doing it that way to make it easier to see what's going on.
+How would you do it with a single array?